philsheard/philsheard.github.io/docs/_posts/Cal Newport on Sam Harris.md

 1.15.45 - administrative overload can lead to fatigue and a feeling the work isn't enjoyable, despite it being on the surface good work.
 "Self deterministic theory"
 1.20.25 - end of long question / monologue by Sam about how his work and passions overlap massively, but he senses in culture that people aren't prepared for mass leisure and freedom
 1.22.00 - against anti-work - we want to work
+1.25.00 - "we want to do something that's appreciated" - sam